nextgis/docs_ng/source/glossary.rst

      A set of protocols, tools and procedures that an application (software or web service) provides for the use by external software.
 Web services API is typically a description of possible HTTP requests.

    QML
      A main language for description of map styles for the NextGIS QGIS software.
 Vector and raster styles are edited in QGIS and saved to a file with qml extension.
 Internal representations is xml.
 Map styles in qml format are supported by NextGIS Web.

+     GML
+   Geographic Markup Language
+      The XML grammar defined by the Open Geospatial Consortium (`OGC <https://www.ogc.org/standards/gml>`_) to express geographical features

+   KML
+   Keyhole Markup Language
+      The file `format <https://www.ogc.org/standards/kml/>`_ used to display geographic data in an Earth browser such as Google Earth.